me-box/databox-quickstart/README.md

 4. Provide the logic for connecting to a service or device OR provide an endpoint for actuating a device.
 5. Read/Write data to its stores.

 Steps 1 & 2 & 5 are most easily accomplished though use of the databox libraries.
-It is possible to write components without the using the libraries, though this will require use a socket for writing binary data that conforms to our proprietary binary zeromq protocol (details can be found [here](https://me-box.github.io/zestdb/)).
+It is possible to write components without the using the libraries, although this will require use of a socket for writing binary data that conforms to our proprietary binary zeromq protocol (details can be found [here](https://me-box.github.io/zestdb/)).

 ## Writing an app

-The process for writing an app is not to dissimilar from writing a driver, however, apps are untrusted code, and are therefore more restricted.
+The process for writing an app is not too dissimilar from writing a driver, however, apps are untrusted code, and are therefore more restricted.
 In particular they can only communicate with stores, and they are restricted to opening a port on 8080, to provide a web interface.
 Apps CANNOT directly access external addresses.
 If they wish to do so, they must be defined explicitly in the manifest and must use the databox's export service.

 ## Testing on the databox platform